xcyan/nips16_PTN/README.md

 ## Third-party Implementation

 Besides our torch implementation, we recommend to see also the following third-party re-implementation:
-1. [TensorFlow Implementation](https://github.com/tensorflow/models/tree/master/ptn): This re-implementation was partly developed during my Google internship; If you find a bug, please file a bug and cc @xcyan.
+1. [TensorFlow Implementation](https://github.com/tensorflow/models/tree/master/ptn): This re-implementation was partly developed during my Google internship; If you find a bug, please file a bug including @xcyan.

 ## Citation